vk2diy/adxi/kicad-pcbs/adxi/README.md

 In terms of next steps:
  * We could connect a DC load to test what the power draw is under each scenario: no `TUSB321` power, and `TUSB321` powered and negotiations complete.
+   * The hypothesis would be that ~1.5A can be drawn in the second case only.
  * Since the USB powered device which we plugged in to in this case is a USB2.0 hub, perhaps we will see a different result if we plug in to a USBC "wall wart" AC charger with known high current capability.
 Unfortunately that's hard to achieve in the current position due to cable length constraints and AC outlet locations on my bench.
    * While I could muck around with existing extension cords, it's a lot of hassle.
 Instead, I have ordered a small benchtop AC extension lead and sockets to resolve this, it should arrive tomorrow and make this feasible.
  * We could instrument the output pins of the `TUSB321` and look for state changes.
-This appears to be the best immediate course of action.

 ## Complete issues list